asyncapi/website/pages/docs/concepts/asyncapi-document/variable-url.md

 Event-driven architecture benefits from a defined base URL and rules for URL variables.
 You can easily manage multiple API endpoints, handling various server configurations and environments.

-URL variables are placeholders for values that you can replace during runtime.
-Enabling you to construct dynamic URLs with query parameters and additional information.
-While enhancing the flexibility and maintainability of your API specifications.
+URL variables are placeholders for values you can replace during runtime.
+Async API enables you to construct dynamic URLs with query parameters and additional information while enhancing the flexibility and maintainability of your API specifications.

 This article assumes that you have a basic understanding of AsyncAPI.
-If you need more information, refer to the [Event-Driven Architectures](https://www.asyncapi.com/docs/tutorials/getting-started/event-driven-architectures).
+For more information, refer to the [Event-Driven Architectures](https://www.asyncapi.com/docs/tutorials/getting-started/event-driven-architectures).

 ## Add Dynamic Variables

 To add variables to the URL using AsyncAPI between two servers.
 You can use the `server.url` and `components.serverVariables` field to enable reusable variables across multiple servers.

+The diagram below depicts how to construct dynamic URLs with query parameters.

 ```mermaid
 graph LR